agarnung/image-colorization-exploration/README.md

 # image-colorization-exploration
 An attempt to colorize my old photos

+## Our Solution

+Among the countless architectural alternatives (see [LINK TO MY ARTICLE - WHICH WILL BE BASICALLY THE SAME MARKDOWN WITH SOME ADDITIONAL RESULTS...]), we are going to design our own and train it with our own dataset.
+We will focus on scenes that contain people in natural, at most semi-rural landscapes.

+We use two approaches for the colorization task:

+- A variational approach (see this(README VARIACIONAL)): blablab.la.

 ![res](./assets/res.png)

 ![res2](./assets/res2.png)

-[INSERT GIF similar TAKEN FROM https://miro.medium.com/v2/resize:fit:128/format:webp/1*OBfeMpUwCDdWdhT9g8u_Aw.gif]
+- A Deep Learning aproach (see this(README DL)): blablabla [INSERT GIF similar TAKEN FROM https://miro.medium.com/v2/resize:fit:128/format:webp/1*OBfeMpUwCDdWdhT9g8u_Aw.gif]

 # Usage Instructions